 Frequently Asked Questions - TRAIL content

-To locate which series have been digitized or the status of a series under review for digitization, go to the series list at: http://www.crl.edu/grn/trail/current-activities/series-list
+See the Series List to learn which series have been digitized or the status of a series under review for digitization.

 The TRAIL Collections Working Group chooses and prioritizes what series will be added to TRAIL.
 Any library or other organization may contribute needed content for any active series.